drorlab/atom3d/docs/getting_started.rst

 4. **What kind of utility functions exist in ATOM3D?**
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

    | There are functions available for performing many common tasks on macromolecular structure.
-See the examples in :ref:`examples` for some common use cases, and explore the API documentation to find specific functions.
+See the `usage examples <:ref:_sec:examples>`_ for some common use cases, and explore the API documentation to find specific functions.
    | If we are missing a function you think would be useful, please `contact us <atom3d@googlegroups.com>`_ or `contribute <:ref:_sec:contributing>`_.